 Trakai Castle

-Trakai Castle stands on an island in Lake Galve, 28km west of Vilnius in central Lithuania.
-The red brick Gothic fortress was built by Grand Duke Vytautas in the late 14th and early 15th centuries as the seat of the Lithuanian Grand Duchy - at the time the largest state in Europe by territory, stretching from the Baltic to the Black Sea.
-The castle fell into decline after the Grand Duchy’s merger with Poland in 1569 and was largely a ruin by the 18th century.
-Reconstruction began in the 1950s and continued for several decades; what stands now is substantially restored but based on solid archaeological evidence.
+Trakai Castle stands on an island in Lake Galve, 28 kilometres west of Vilnius.
+The red brick Gothic fortress was built by Grand Duke Vytautas in the late 14th and early 15th centuries as the seat of the Lithuanian Grand Duchy – at the time, the largest state in Europe by territory, stretching from the Baltic to the Black Sea.
+The castle fell into decline after the Grand Duchy’s union with Poland in 1569 and was largely a ruin by the 18th century.
+Reconstruction began in the Soviet period and continued for decades; what stands now is substantially restored but grounded in solid archaeological evidence.

-Entry costs EUR 10 for adults (2024 pricing).
-The castle is open Tuesday through Sunday from 10:00.
-The main island is reached by two wooden footbridges.
-The interior houses the Trakai History Museum with displays on the Grand Duchy period, medieval artefacts, and the history of the castle’s construction and restoration.
+Entry costs EUR 10 for adults (check current pricing before visiting).
+The castle is open Tuesday through Sunday from 10am.
+Two wooden footbridges connect the island to the mainland.
+The interior holds the Trakai History Museum with exhibits on the Grand Duchy period, medieval artefacts, and the history of the castle’s reconstruction.

 The Karaites

-Trakai is home to a small but historically continuous community of Karaites - a Turkic Jewish sect that follows the Hebrew scriptures but rejects the Talmudic oral tradition.
-Grand Duke Vytautas brought several hundred Karaite families from Crimea to Trakai in the 1390s to serve as palace guards.
-Today fewer than 300 Karaites remain in Lithuania, and the Trakai community is one of the few places their culture persists in Europe.
+This is what most visitors to Trakai miss.
+The town has been home since the 1390s to a community of Karaites: a Turkic Jewish sect that follows the Hebrew scriptures but rejects the Talmudic oral tradition.
+Grand Duke Vytautas brought several hundred Karaite families from Crimea to Trakai specifically to serve as palace guards, valuing their reliability and military discipline.
+Today fewer than 300 Karaites remain in Lithuania, and Trakai is one of the few places in Europe where this culture persists with any continuity.

-The Karaite prayer house (kenesa) on Karaite Street in the town of Trakai is a 19th-century wooden building that can be visited.
-The small Karaite Ethnographic Museum next door (open daily except Mondays, entry EUR 3) explains the community’s history, language, and customs.
-This is not something most day-trippers from Vilnius notice and it is one of the more unusual cultural visits in the Baltic states.
+The Karaite prayer house (kenesa) on Karaite Street is a 19th-century wooden building that can be visited.
+The small Karaite Ethnographic Museum next door (open daily except Mondays, entry EUR 3) explains the community’s history, language, and customs in a way that is both specific and quietly remarkable.
+Six centuries of a minority culture in a town that most visitors see only from the castle viewpoint.

 Kibinai

-The kibinas (plural: kibinai) is the Karaite pastry that Trakai is known for throughout Lithuania - a half-moon shaped shortcrust pasty filled with lamb and onion (the traditional version), or sometimes pork.
-They are sold at several cafes along the main street of Trakai town, most famously at Senoji Kibinine on Karaite Street.
-One kibinas costs around EUR 3-4.
-They are the reason many Vilnius residents visit Trakai.
+The kibinas (plural: kibinai) is the Karaite pastry for which Trakai is known throughout Lithuania: a half-moon shaped shortcrust pasty filled with lamb and onion in the traditional version, or sometimes pork.
+They are sold at cafes along the main street, most famously at Senoji Kibinine on Karaite Street.
+Each costs around EUR 3 to 4.
+They are the reason many Vilnius residents make the trip on weekends.
+Order two.

-Trakai is an easy 30-45 minute train or bus journey from Vilnius.
-Buses from Vilnius Bus Station run frequently throughout the day and cost about EUR 1.50.
-Trains also run from Vilnius Central Station, slower but with lake views on the approach.
+Buses from Vilnius Bus Station run frequently throughout the day and take 30 to 45 minutes for about EUR 1.50.
+Trains from Vilnius Central Station are slightly slower but offer lake views on the approach.
 The town is small enough to walk from the bus stop to the castle in 15 minutes.

-Kayak and pedalo rentals are available at the lakeside from spring through autumn (approximately EUR 10-15 per hour).
-Paddling around the castle island gives a view of the fortress from the water that is not accessible on foot.
+Kayak and pedalo rentals are available lakeside from spring through autumn at approximately EUR 10 to 15 per hour.
+Paddling around the castle island gives a view of the fortress from the water that no land vantage point replicates.
 The lake has 21 islands; the castle occupies the largest.
-The water is clear and the lake is popular with local swimmers in summer.
+Clear water, summer swimming, and the specific Baltic light on red brick and grey Gothic stone.